Skip to content

 Clone the 'chalk' repository from https://github.com/chalk/chalk, read its key source files, and explain how it works.

-Result: Gemini will perform a sequence of actions to answer your request.
+Result: Gemini performs a sequence of actions to answer your request.

-1. First, it will ask for permission to run git clone to download the repository.
+1. First, it asks for permission to run git clone to download the repository.

-2. Next, it will find the important source files and ask for permission to read them.
+2. Next, it finds the important source files and asks for permission to read them.

-3. Finally, after analyzing the code, it will provide a summary.
+3. Finally, after analyzing the code, it provides a summary.

-Gemini CLI will return an explanation based on the actual source code:
+Gemini CLI returns an explanation based on the actual source code:

 Combine two spreadsheets into one spreadsheet